redstone99/hass-alert2/README.md

 Here's how the above example is working:

 1. `generator` specifies a template.
-1. The template starts with the set of all sensosr entities and feeds that set to the `entity_regex` filter
+1. The template starts with the set of all sensor entities and feeds that set to the `entity_regex` filter
 1. `entity_regex` is a filter available only in the `generator` config field.
-It filters the list of sensor entities by matching the regex provided to the entity_id.
+It filters the list of sensor entities by matching the regex provided to the entity_id property.
 1. `entity_regex` maps each matching entity to a dictionary.
-The dictionary maps `genEntityId` to the entity_id, and `genElem` to the first group in the regex, if a group is specified.
+The dictionary maps `genEntityId` to the entity_id, and `genElem` to the first group in the regex (i.e., "dev1", "dev2", ...)
-1. The result of `generator` is a list of dictionaries for the matching entities.
-(Technically, templates evaluate to strings, so it's a string that looks like "[ { ... }, {...}, ...]" and is interpreted back into a native list internally in Alert2)
+1. The `generator` template renders to a list of dictionaries for the matching entities.
+(Technically, templates render to strings, so it renders to a string that looks like "[ { ... }, {...}, ...]" and is interpreted back into a native list internally in Alert2)
 1. Alert2 creates an alert for each element in the list.
 All template parameters in the alert can access the genElem and genEntityId variables. `domain` and `name` also accept templates for generator alerts.
 1. A sensor will also be created, `sensor.alert2generator_low_bat`, whose state will be the number of alerts created by the generator.
-This could be useful if you wanted to verify the generator is producing the expected number of alerts.
+This is useful for verifying that the generator is producing the expected number of alerts.

-Generators track HA entity lifecycles and so will dynamically create or destroy alerts as the set of entities changes.
-Technical note: by default in HA, using "states.sensor|" in a tempate causes the template to be reevaluated evertime the state of any entity in HA changes.
-For generator templates, we changes this behavior so it only updates on entity lifecycle events.
+Generators track HA entity life cycles and so will dynamically create or destroy alerts as the set of entities changes.
+Technical note: by default in HA, using "states|" or "states.sensor|" in a template causes the template to be reevaluated every time the state of any entity in HA changes.
+For generator templates, we change this behavior so it only updates on entity life cycle events (to reduce unnecessary re-renderings).

 ### Reference

+#### `generator`

 `generator` can take multiple forms.
-Each is a list of some sort and an alert is created for each element of the list.
+Each is a list of some sort, and an alert is created for each element of the list.
 ````yaml
     # A native YAML list.
     # genElem is defined to be each element in the list